 Read our full Sfax review.

 We haven't been impressed by many of the free fax services we've tested.
 But HelloFax is easily the best online fax service if you only need to send a few pages every now and then.
-HelloFax's free tier is limited to just five pages per month, and you'll appreciate the clean, simple interface.
+HelloFax's free tier is limited to just five pages total, and you'll appreciate the clean, simple interface.
 Note that you're only able to send pages on the free tier; if you want to receive faxes, you've got to go with a paid plan.

 The service also supports electronic signatures, which is a welcome addition.
 We also like HelloFax's integration with cloud services including with Google Drive, Dropbox, Box, OneDrive and Evernote.